 Effective money advice is crucial to preventing some households becoming homeless.
 Many households seeking housing advice are experiencing money problems.
 The Prevention and Relief Team make referrals to specialist debt advisors and our internal Money Support Team.
-Clients with complex debt problems are referred to Community Debt Advice, a local charity, the Citizen's Advice Bureau or other national agencies.
+Clients with complex debt problems are referred to the local charity Community Debt Advice, the Citizen's Advice Bureau or other national agencies.